 The Wills, Trusts & Probate team have a wealth of experience and deliver a high quality service to families and individuals.
-There are eight permanent staff and two trainees who are assisted by support staff.
-Work is supervised by Henry Anstey, Partner & Team Leader, who is supported by Paddy Appleton, Andrea Harrod, Jenny Newell, Fiona Prince, David Read, John Wright and Joseph Stoehr.
-Henry Anstey & Paddy Appleton are also recognised in the Legal 500 Guide as Leading Lawyers in their area of expertise.
+There are seven permanent staff assisted by support staff.

-For further information on the service and experience that our Wills, Trusts & Probate team provide please visit our Wills, Trusts & Probate pages.
+Find out more about the service and experience that our Wills, Trusts & Probate team provide.

 For further information on our fees and on how our Wills Trusts & Probate team can help you or your family please call: